nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Current Implementation

-Sorting a list of events is a feature that uses the command `sortevent a/b/c/d`.
+Sorting a list of events is a feature that uses the commands listed below.
 The events can be sorted based on their:
-- names in ascending ASCII order (using `sortevent a`)
+- names in ascending ASCII order (using `sortevent a` command)
-- names in descending ASCII order (using `sortevent b`)
+- names in descending ASCII order (using `sortevent b` command)
-- start date times in ascending order (using `sortevent c`)
+- start date times in ascending order (using `sortevent c` command)
-- end date times in ascending order (using `sortevent d`)
+- end date times in ascending order (using `sortevent d` command)

 The following sequence diagram shows how the sort events operation works.